quarky11/Bike_Rentals_Analysis/README.md

 ---

-## 3 .
+### 3 .
 Run Streamlit App

-1. Just go to the terminal and write this ' streamlit run dashboard.py '
+1. Just go to the terminal and write this ' streamlit run app.py '.
+The 'app.py' is your python file name that contains your dashboard.

 ---

 ## Analysis Process

-## Dataset
+### Dataset
 The analysis is based on two datasets:
 1. **Hourly Data**: Contains bike rental data recorded on an hourly basis.
 2. **Daily Data**: Aggregates bike rental data for each day.